 - 1 TBSP honey (optional)

-- Pour the olive oil into a large stockpot over medium heat.
+- Pour the olive oil into a large stockpot or Dutch oven over medium-high heat.

 - When hot, add the diced onions to the olive oil and saute for 5 minutes.

 - Add the minced garlic and grated carrot and saute for 2-3 minutes longer or until onions are translucent and tender.

 - Add the tomatoes, chopped basil leaves, oregano, thyme bay leaves, parsley, and sea salt.

 - Simmer on low heat for 2-3 hours or until cooked down and starting to darken.